-Are you in or around the neighborhood of Pretoria and would you like to go hiking?
+Dogs just love it up here!!!
+Are you in and around the neighborhood of Pretoria and would you like to go hiking?

 Especially in October the Jacaranda’s are showing the awesome purple colors of the trees lining the streets.

-My favorite trail takes you over a large portion of the Magaliesberg with beautiful views of both sides of town, left and right, namely on the one side is the Centre, (see picture below) and on the other side is Wonderboom/Sinoville/Pretoria North/Onderstepoort.
+My favorite trail takes you over a large portion of the Magaliesberg with beautiful views of both sides of town, left and right, namely on the one side is the City Center, (see picture above) and on the other side is Wonderboom/Sinoville/Pretoria North/Onderstepoort.
 This trail is a walk of approximately 3 hours.
 The climbs and descends are generally quite gentle, suitable for average hikers like myself….